bmckenzie93/natours/README.md

   [6:47pm]
   Completed the hober and active states for the button on the heading.
 I love the functionality of using translate with box shadow to make the button look as though we are actually pressing on it in 3d.

+  [7:03pm]
+  Finished the lecture on the second half of the button styling.
+This part is to make the button animate in from the bottom after the header text animates in, and to pulse when hovered in and out of the button.

+  [7:28pm]
+  Completed the animation for the button to slide in from the bottom AFTER the text slides in from the sides.
+I used animation fill mode to make its opacity be the same as it is set to in the 0% section of the keyframe untill the animation delay is over, which makes it invisble untill the delay is over. during the delay the text animations are happening.
+I also made a psudo element after it that will scale up and opacity 0 on hover making it look like it is pulsing.

+  With what I have just learned in creating this header I want to now begin to create my own project.

+  Project Ideas:
+  1. Create an animation of a foot kicking a ball that will fly and bounce after. have the foot cock back on hover, then cock back a bit more then kick the ball on active.
+Make the ball fly and bounce.
 }